larics/gdb_ros_publisher/README.md

             * `msgtype` – a ROS message class type
             * `queue_size`, integer – ROS publisher queue size, optional (default: 1)

-       2. The included breakpoints in `ros/publisher.h` should be enough to catch all published messages (except transforms).
+       2. The included breakpoints in `gdb_ros_publisher_helper.cpp` should be enough to catch all published messages.
 To add a new message publishing breakpoint, add a new `GdbMessageBreakpoint` instance to the `breakpoints` list.
 The constructor has the following prototype:

           ```python
           GdbMessageBreakpoint(location, context_extractor = lambda: {})
             ```
           The arguments of the constructor are:
              * `location`, string – location in the source code from where the message will be extracted (it has to be completely initialized and ready for publishing at this point in the source code)
              * `context_extractor`, lambda function which returns a dictionary – this function is executed every time the breakpoint is reached, and computes a dictionary with extracted message variables.
-The following keys can be specified (all are optional, and default behavior is adapted for a breakpoint at the end of the function `template<M> void ros::Publisher::publish(const M &message)`):
+The following keys can be specified (all are optional, and default behavior is adapted for a breakpoint  `void ros::Publication::publish(const M &message)`):
-               * `message_variable`, `gdb.Value` – contains the message.
-If unspecified, the default behavior is to look up a variable named `message`
-               * `serialized_variable`, `gdb.Value`– the variable with the message already serialized.
-If there isn't one available, pass `None` in the dictionary (in that case, `GdbPublisherNode` will invoke ROS message serialization in order to transfer the message to Python).
-If unspecified, the default behavior is to look up a variable named `m`
+               * `serialized_variable`, `gdb.Value`– the variable with the serialized message
                * `topic`, string – the topic on which the message is published; it has to match the topic in the appropriate `GdbPublisher`.
-The default behavior is to look up the topic name from the `this->impl_->topic_` string, where `this` is the `ros::Publisher` instance from the invocation of `ros::Publisher::publish()`
+The default behavior is to look up the topic name from the `this->name_` string, where `this` is the `ros::Publication` instance from invocation of `ros::Publisher::publish()`

-        3. To add a new transform publishing breakpoint, add a new `GdbTransformBreakpoint` instance to the `breakpoints` list.
-The constructor has the following prototype:

-            ```python
-            GdbTransformBreakpoint(
-              location,
-              transform_extractor = default_transform_extractor,
-              static_transform = False)
+               * `latch`, boolean - whether the topic is latched, by default obtained from `this->latch_` in ros::Publication

+       2. Build the helper library for intercepting message publication:

+          ```bash
+          g++ -shared -fPIC -o gdb_ros_publisher_helper.so  -I /opt/ros/melodic/include -g gdb_ros_publisher_helper.cpp
             ```

-           The arguments of the constructor are:
-             * `location`, string – location in the source code from where the stamped transform will be extracted (it has to be completely initialized and ready for publishing at this point in the source code)
-             * `transform_extractor`, lambda function which returns a `gdb.Value` – this function is executed every time the breakpoint is reached, and computes the extracted stamped transform variable
-                * if an extractor isn't passed, the default behavior is to look up a variable named `stamped_transform`
-             * `static_transform`, boolean – whether to use a static transform broadcaster
+          Tell rr to inject this library into your node:

+          ```bash
+          rr record --env=LD_PRELOAD=/home/user/gdb_ros_publisher/gdb_ros_publisher_helper.so  <node and arguments>...
+            ```

 #### Writing value extractors for variables